arifmohammad30/BLOG-APP/README.md

 Share your thoughts with the world

 Overview
 Blog Hub is a simple blog post application built using Express.js REST APIs and EJS templating engine for views.
 It allows users to view, create, edit, and delete blog posts.
-This app focuses on text-based content sharing without image hosting support.
+This app focuses on text-based content sharing with image hosting support.

 Features
 View a list of blog posts categorized by topics